This topic describes how to query logs in a Logstore.

 - Log Service allows you to create dashboards for real-time data analysis.
 You can click Add to New Dashboard to save your query statements as a chart to a specified dashboard.
 For more information, see Create and delete a dashboard.

 - Drill-down analysis allows you to view deeper analysis results, which reveal more details.
 You can set the drill-down parameters and add the chart to a dashboard.
 Click a chart value to trigger a drill-down event.
 You can view deeper analysis results.
-For more information, see Configure drill-down analysis for a chart of a Logstore.
+For more information, see Configure a drill-down event for a chart.

 You can click Save as Alert on the Search & Analysis page to create an alert for the query results.
-For more information, see Configure an alert.
+For more information, see Create an alert rule.

 - Saved search

 You can also click Save Search on the Search & Analysis page to create a saved search.
-For more information, see Save a query statement as a saved search.
+For more information, see Saved search.